AT-backbone/Cap-PHP-library/README.md

 You can freely use, study, modify or distribute it according to it's Software licence.

-Or look up our Video about the CAP PHP Library: https://www.youtube.com/watch?v=uqiMiyajOXc
+Look up our Video about the CAP PHP Library: https://www.youtube.com/watch?v=uqiMiyajOXc

 [**more Information**](doc/)